What Is Hempcrete?

 When the hurd of the hemp plant (which is the woody core found inside the stalk of the plant) is combined with lime and water, it forms hempcrete.
 Hemp possesses a high silica content that helps it to bind well with lime.
 It becomes a lightweight cementitious insulating material which weighs one-eighth to that of concrete.

-Being a low-density material and crack-resistant on movement, hempcrete is highly suitable for being used in the areas that are prone to earthquakes.
+Being a low-density material and crack-resistant on movement, hemp lime is highly suitable for being used in the areas that are prone to earthquakes.
 Read more about the benefits of hempcrete.

 How Old Is Hempcrete?